-The Dietrich School of Arts and Sciences annually recognizes outstanding faculty academic advising of its undergraduate students with the Ampco-Pittsburgh Prize for Excellence in Advising, a one-time $4,000 (taxable) cash award.
+The Dietrich School of Arts and Sciences annually recognizes outstanding faculty and staff academic advising of its undergraduate students with the Ampco-Pittsburgh Prize for Excellence in Advising, a one-time $4,000 (taxable) cash award.

-Any Dietrich School faculty member with a regular, full-time appointment who has served as a departmental advisor for at least three years on the Oakland campus is eligible.
-Faculty members who receive a nomination from their department chair and two or more undergraduate students whom they have advised will be considered.
+Any Dietrich School faculty or staff member with a regular, full-time appointment who has served as an advisor for at least three years on the Oakland campus is eligible.
+Faculty and staff who receive a nomination from their director or department chair and two or more undergraduate students whom they have advised will be considered.

-A letter from the chair of the department is required; it should explain the advising model used in the faculty member's department, include a perspective on his or her advising appointment and case load, and describe how the faculty member has demonstrated excellence in academic advising.
+A letter from the chair of the department, the director of the program, or the director of the Advising Center is required; it should explain the advising model used in the advisor's department, program, or office, include a perspective on his or her advising appointment and case load, and describe how the advisor has demonstrated excellence in academic advising.
 Letters from at least two current or former undergraduate advisees are also required.
-These letters should describe when and how the faculty member's advice has impacted the advisee's academic and career goals.
+These letters should describe when and how the advisor's advice has impacted the advisee's academic and career goals.

 Nominations are accepted from October 1 through October 31, and should be sent to John Twyning, Associate Dean for Undergraduate Studies, 140 Thackeray Hall.

 The prize winner will be selected by the Dietrich School of Arts and Sciences Undergraduate Council and announced in the spring term.
-For more information, contact Elizabeth Taylor at firstname.lastname@example.org.
+For more information, contact LaShawn Youngblood.

 - Danielle Andrews-Brown, Geology and Environmental Science (2022)

 - Emily Snyder, Academic Advisor, Advising Center (2022)